 Scrapbooking is a popular hobby that many enthusiasts have turned into a successful business.
 Our guide is here to help you get started and will provide an overview of the business, steps to get started, and answers to common questions.

-Many people want to organize their memories into scrapbooks, but either don’t have the time or just don’t have the creativity to make something aesthetically pleasing.
+Many people want to organize their memories into scrapbooks but either don’t have the time or just don’t have the creativity to make something aesthetically pleasing.
 A scrapbooking business takes a customer’s photos and other memorabilia and creates a scrapbook for them that they can enjoy for years to come.
-Scrapbooks for weddings, birthdays, anniversaries, vacations are commonly made
+Scrapbooks for weddings, birthdays, anniversaries, and vacations are commonly made.

 Related: How to write a business plan

 When starting a scrapbooking business, making sure it’s properly registered and legal is as important as having a sharp pair of scissors.
 Each state has its own specific regulations and requirements, but here is a general overview of what you need to know.